manferlo81/build-function/README.md

 * **`index`** (`optional`)

-  The `id` to be registered inside the loop body virtual scope containing the current iteration index, if not specified it won't be registered, the loop will still run.
+  The `id` to be registered inside the loop body virtual environment containing the current iteration index, if not specified it won't be registered, the loop will still run.

 * **`value`** (`optional`)

-  The `id` to be registered inside the loop body virtual scope containing the current iteration value, if not specified it won't be registered, the loop will still run.
+  The `id` to be registered inside the loop body virtual environment containing the current iteration value, if not specified it won't be registered, the loop will still run.

 * **`body`** (`optional`)